+This form is split into the following sections:

+Section 2 - About the PSPO: a brief overview and the suggested restrictions

+Section 3 – Your final comments and any additional thoughts

+Section 4 – About you

-Below is a list of the proposed restrictions and a brief explanation as to why they have been suggested, followed by 6 questions.
-Please answer the questions in relation to each of the issues proposed to be addressed in the PSPO.
+Section 2 has a list of the proposed restrictions and a brief explanation for why we are considering them.
+Please give us your views by answering the questions about each suggest restriction.
+Thanks!

-This questionnaire will be split into two sections:

-Section A – PSPO with brief overview and conditions
+Section 2 – About the Public Spaces Protection Order (PSPO): a brief overview and the conditions

-Section B – final comments and any additional thoughts

-Section A:
+Issue A: Drinking alcohol in public places

-Existing PSPO conditions surrounding drinking alcohol in public places are to stop problems like noise, fights, or people causing antisocial behaviour because of alcohol.
+Reason: Existing PSPO conditions surrounding drinking alcohol in public places are to stop problems like noise, fights, or people causing antisocial behaviour because of alcohol.
 These rules are not meant to stop normal, peaceful activities.
 For example, families having a picnic in the park or people enjoying a drink in their own garden.

 The new public spaces protection order is meant to have one set of rules for the whole area.
 The aim is to stop alcohol related behaviour that is upsetting or harmful to local communities.
 Those that are causing issues, a person shall stop consuming alcohol or surrender any containers (sealed or unsealed) which are reasonably believed to contain alcohol, when required to do so by an Authorised officer.

+We propose including this behaviour in the citywide Public Spaces Protection Order.
+Do you agree or disagree with this?